lievan/NewStatementPlacement/README.md

 argBERT_model = ArgumentMap.argBERT(model_name='path_to_argBERT_model', device='cuda')
 ```

-# Initialize ArgumentMap
+# Initialize Map

 Argument map should be a tab-delimited text file.
 The initialize_map function has one required parameter which is the map name.
 It has two optional parameters:

-dataset_length -- how many test samples you want, default is 30
+test_sample_length -- how many test samples you want, default is 30

-bare_text -- Specifies if we have "enhanced" representations of the text. if you are using a "type-included' model, set bare_text=False.
-Default is bare_text=True.
+bare_text -- Specifies if we have "enhanced" representations of the text. if you are using a "special-tokens" model, keep default bare_text=False.
+Else set bare_text=True

 ```
 map_name = 'path_to_argmap_text_file'
-arg_map, dataset, test_samples = ArgumentMap.initialize_map(map_name, bare_text=False)
+map, dataset, test_samples = ArgumentMap.initialize_map(map_name, bare_text=False)
 ```

 # Fine tune argBERT to get a map specific model

 The fine-tuned model would be saved under output_path.

-Be sure to set the optional parameter bare_text=False if you are using a type-included model.
-It is default True.
+bare_text parameter default False.

-This fine-tuning process takes quite a while (30 min) because the validation processs.
 We go through 10 epochs and save the best version of the model.
+The best version of the model is already updated in argBERT_model after fine-tuning, but is also saved in the specified output_path

 ```
 argBERT_model.fine_tune_model(dataset, test_samples, arg_map, output_path='./best_model', bare_text=False)